d-prieto/arduinoCourse/EpilogLaserTutorial.md

 This machine only engraves or cuts.
 It can't do 2 things in the same job.Take that into acount.

-### Rhino case

-I have a file of A3 that has something engraved and something cut. (the usual) In this case is

-You have to differenciate engraved and "engraved cut".

 In this document I differenciate engraving and cutting between how the laser operates rather than the consecuences of the movement:

 * Raster/engraving is the movement that the laser does scanlines and in some points it makes goes on and some points it goes off
 * Vector/cutting is the movment that the laser goes following the lines of the drawing.

 Both could (depending on the parameters and material cut through or just carve the stock.

+### Rhino case

+I have a file of A3 that has something engraved and something cut through.
+I don't have in this case lines that doesn't go through.
+So I need 2 jobs.
+One for the raster and 1 for the cut through

+I need to know the size of the stock A3 and I draw a rectangle of that size.

+_Pro tip:_

+When you print the rectangle somehow... goes through.
+To skip it and let the